Two-year Master’s program in Dental Science with clinical training

 This education is exclusively offered as a commissioned education and will be regulated via an agreement between the Faculty of Odontology and the employer/sponsor of the student.
 Malmö University does not offer any grant or scholarship for program participation.

 Validation of University Credentials

 Malmö University requires all applicants to validate their university credentials through ECE.
 Therefore all applicants need to order a course by course evaluation report for post secondary/university level studies (secondary/higschool studies not needed).
-Go to the ECE website and follow the instructions on the website.
-Applicants need to order their evaluation report and send their diplomas and transcripts to ECE as soon as possible!
+Go to the ECE website and follow the instructions for course by course evaluation.
+Applicants need to order their evaluation report and send their diplomas and transcripts to ECE at least one month before application deadline.
 The standard processing time for an evaluation report is approximately three weeks from receipt, review and approval of all documents, information and payment.
-The evaluation report will be sent directly from ECE to Swedish HealthCare.

 Selection criteria & process